morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W20B**: Users will believe that one entity (a server or the cloud) controls all things digital, as well as time and space. - /u/FlyingSpaceLlama

+**Rule W21A**: Users believe there is a super secret DWIM (Do What I Mean) mode that all support people have access to but rudely refuse to use to resolve the user's issue. - /u/ecp001

 **Rule W23A**: They will plug it into your network. - /u/Geminii27

 **Rule W23B**: And demand you support it. - /u/Geminii27